louis94270/COI_DADA2_boldigger_cline/README.md

 6. You can start running the code !
 7. Be carefull of looking at your quality profils before running line 102 to adapt your arguments
 8. Make sure you have a stable internet connection (and plenty of time) before running the boldigger cline code (line 185)
+9. Be carefull along the code some objects dimensions will need updating

 The different steps are very well explained in these tutorials :
 -https://astrobiomike.github.io/amplicon/dada2_workflow_ex